niamh-d/niamh-d/README.md

 👩‍💻 I am a full-stack web developer and QA automation engineer in training.

-🎮 I am also teaching myself Godot 4 and C# so I can indie game dev as a hobby.
+🎮 I am also teaching myself C# and the game engine Godot 4 so I can get into indie game dev as a hobby.

 🔧 I am presently volunteering by testing at [EuFMD](https://eufmd.info).